Sailean/GRAY-CODE/stories/akira_bot/docs/README.md

-# 🤖 朗Bot (Arato Akira Memory Reconstruction Project)
+# 🤖 新渡朗Bot (Arato Akira Memory Reconstruction Project)

 > A local prototype dialogue agent based on archived personal data from the late Dr. Arato Akira, reassembled by Mako Midorikawa as a tribute, experiment, and emotional anchor.
 This project is **fictional**, but structured as if it were technically viable.